mesoform/apache-fwdproxy/README.md

 example we demonstrate this by
 [compiling Apache in one script](https://github.com/mesoform/apache-fwdproxy/blob/master/files/bin/compile.sh) and performing [other activities in another](https://github.com/mesoform/apache-fwdproxy/blob/master/files/bin/install.sh).
-We also drop any static configuration files into the [files/etc directory](https://github.com/mesoform/apache-fwdproxy/tree/master/files/etc) (ignore containerpilot.json5 for now) and any Jinja2 templates into the [templates/app directory](https://github.com/mesoform/apache-fwdproxy/tree/master/templates/app).
+We also drop any Jinja2 templates into the [templates/app directory](https://github.com/mesoform/apache-fwdproxy/tree/master/templates/app).

 In this paradigm, orchestration is the responsibility of the applications owners (who know best how it should operate) and executed by [Containerpilot](https://github.com/joyent/containerpilot) running inside the container.
 Orchestration can be as